Go Back Up

 Popular components of financial wellness programs include:

-• Digital portals with tools and content
+• Digital portals with financial planning tools and educational content

-• Access to financial advisors
+• Access to financial advisors who can provide one-on-one financial coaching

-You'll also need to decide if your financial literacy training will be optional or mandatory for employees.
+You also need to decide if your financial literacy training will be optional or mandatory for employees.

 How offering employee benefits can reduce your employees' financial strain